 This hack will not only improve the cable's longevity, but it will also ensure that it will stay undamaged and less susceptible to getting tangled up on its own, no matter how carelessly you throw it inside your bag or pocket.

 Tangled headphones can be very inconvenient and annoying.
 Hence, follow the given steps listed above to save yourself from the tedious process of untangling!
+Yet, if you're keen on swinging to the wireless club, check out what the True Wireless Earphones PLAYGO T20 and PLAYGO T44 has to offer!

 Any pair of headphones is probably susceptible to fail at some point.
 It's a delicate gadget with many complicated parts, and over time, those components can lose out their efficiency...